provenance-io/explorer-service/Explorer_Bugs_3.md

 ![img_8.png](img_8.png)

 ### Assets
+* When searching for an asset, the url goes to `https://explorer.test.provenance.io/assets/nhash` (notices assets, not asset)
 #### Listview
 #### Single
 * We should be showing the token counts (fungible/nonfungible).
 It is available in the response